MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 ## Task \#4: Configure Visits gallery

-In this task, you will configure the pre-generated gallery to display the title, start and end dates for the visit.
+In this task, you will configure the pre-generated gallery to display the title, start date and end date for the visit.

 1. Expand **BrowseScreen1** under **Tree view**

 2. Select **BrowseGallery1**

-3. Select **TemplateSize** property from in the Properties panel on the right
+3. Select **TemplateSize** property from in the Advanced Properties panel on the right

 4. Replace the expression with the following `Min(150, BrowseGallery1.Height - 60)`.
 That will ensure sufficient space for additional information.

-5. Edit the gallery by pressing the pencil icon in the top left corner of the gallery (hover over the app preview and click the pencil icon).

-6. Select the Date Time field.
+5. In the app preview, select the first Date Time field in the gallery.

-7. In the formula bar at the top, change **ThisItem.'Created On'**to `ThisItem.'Scheduled Start'`
+6. In the formula bar at the top, change **ThisItem.'Created On'**to `ThisItem.'Scheduled Start'`

-8. Select the field again
+7. Select the field again

-9. Press **CTRL-C** then **CTRL-V** to create a copy of the field.
+8. Press **CTRL-C** then **CTRL-V** to create a copy of the field.

-10. Using either mouse or keyboard, move the copied control down and align it with the other controls in the gallery, beneath the other Date Time field.
+9. Using either mouse or keyboard, move the copied control down and align it with the other controls in the gallery, beneath the other Date Time field.

-11. In the formula bar at the top, change **ThisItem.'Scheduled Start'** to `ThisItem.'Scheduled End'`
+10. In the formula bar at the top, change **ThisItem.'Scheduled Start'** to `ThisItem.'Scheduled End'`

-12. To preserve work in progress, click **File** then click **Save**.
+11. To preserve work in progress, click **File** then click **Save**.
 Use the back arrow to return to the app.

 ## Task #5: Add date filter